obsidianmd/obsidian-help/en/Obsidian/Community code of conduct.md

 Please note that all appeal decisions are final and cannot be further appealed.

 ## Credits

 Our Code of Conduct is heavily based on [Recurse Center's Code of Conduct](https://www.recurse.com/code-of-conduct).

 ## Changelog

+- **2024-10-18**: Added links to communities this may apply to.
 - **2024-09-25**: Added timeouts, and ban appeal.
 - **2024-09-12**: Added nicknames and avatars to [[#Other offenses]].
 - **2024-02-23**: Updated [[#Unsolicited messages to community members]] to indicate when it is appropriate to direct message a community member.
-- **2023-10-28**: Moved blatant -isms from "Other offenses" to "Serious offenses", meaning they’re now bannable on first offense.
+- **2023-10-28**: Moved blatant -isms from "Other offenses" to "Serious offenses", meaning they're now bannable on first offense.